 What is liposuction?

 Liposuction is the most popular procedure in the world to eliminate stubborn, excess fat from nearly any location on the body, and especially problem areas resistant to diet and exercise.
-The word “Lipo suction” actually translates into fat suction, which is precisely how doctors perform this minimally invasive surgical procedure, using very small cannulas, lasers and devices to assist in the removal of measurable quantities of fat between the muscle and skin.
+The word “laser device” actually translates into fat suction, which is precisely how doctors perform this minimally invasive surgical procedure, using very small cannulas, lasers and devices to assist in the removal of measurable quantities of fat between the muscle and skin.
 Most surgeries are performed within 30 to 90 minutes, using only localized anesthesia, which reduces risks, decreases downtime and allows patients to return to work within 48 hours.

 Advances in liposuction also allow physicians and trained specialists to remove fatty deposits and bulges non-surgically.
 Every year more women and men elect to have some method to help them achieve a slimmer and more sculpted physique.